Manishearth/manishearth.github.io/source/drafts/fraud.md

 The point of attack was the login to the NDA signing platform.
 You chose to use a "sign in with &lt;service&gt;" login when you had to create an account, and it sent you through a realistic-looking login flow: a real Google/iCloud page, perhaps with your email already filled in.

-The attackers held on to this undetected access to your account and monitored your patterns, looking for interesting ways to take advantage of this access.
+The attackers kept this undetected access and monitored your patterns, looking for ways to exploit it.
 They disabled your smoke detectors before setting off any fires: pre-filtering alert emails from accounts they intended to hit, so warnings never reached you.
 They downloaded all of your cloud files and used the account to log in to various other sites.
 They used everything they knew about you to open credit cards in your name.
-The interview and rejection *after* the compromise were theater with the goal of keeping you from getting suspicious so that they could hold on to your credentials for a longer period of time.
+The interview and rejection *after* the compromise were theater — keeping you from getting suspicious so that they could hold on to your credentials longer.

-This is pretty scary already, but the attack above had an additional facet making it much more scary, while also much harder to carry out: they managed to drain funds.
-Modern financial systems have a lot of protection against hijacked accounts[^banking-protections].
-Most scams targeting money involve convincing someone to voluntarily transfer a bunch of money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.
+This is pretty scary already, but it gets worse: they managed to drain funds.
+This is hard: modern financial systems have a lot of protection against hijacked accounts[^banking-protections].
+Most scams targeting money involve convincing someone to voluntarily transfer money in an irreversible or untraceable way, and a tech-savvy professional is less likely to be the target of that.

 But it's still possible for a scammer to take money from you with their level of access in a way that lets them keep that money and avoid detection until it's too late.
 Someone with persistent, undetected access to your email and accounts may notice, for example, that you have paycheck money autotransferring to a brokerage account that you don't seem to touch or log in to often[^dearth].
 They might gain access to it by resetting your password, adding a transfer account, and maybe establishing a pattern of usage making small transfers.
 Eventually, they transfer the funds out, timed so you won't notice for a while, in a way that's hard to trace[^mules].
 Maybe they can wait for you to be on vacation, because they know when that is: they have your calendar!

 After they're all done and think the scam will be detected soon anyway, they lock you out of your accounts to make it harder for you to piece together what happened.

+Yeah ... all of that sounds possible.

-Hopefully, I have convinced you that such an attack is at least plausible.
-But of course, this is a *lot* of effort, needing multiple people coordinating together and monitoring things, for a payoff that might not happen.
-This certainly feels *unlikely* as something that might happen.
+It's also a *lot* of effort, needing multiple people coordinating together and monitoring things, for a payoff that might not happen.
+Feels unlikely, right?

 Well, I left out one part.
 This entire attack was orchestrated and carried out by an LLM.